WILDCRAFTED HERBAL PRODUCTS

 Another common myth maintains that spaying or neutering causes obesity.
 This is absolutely false.
 Any pet, neutered or not, will gain weight if it is over fed relative to its energy requirements.
 The surgical procedure may slightly slow the pet’s metabolism, as will normal aging, and it will then burn calories off more slowly; therefore it may require less food.
 Keep in mind the surgery doesn’t cause the weight gain, eating too much does and you have control over that.

-If your cat is overweight and you know that it is time to do something, have a look at this extended article written by a vet and follow their advice.
+If your cat is overweight and you know that it is time to do something, take your cat to your vet.

 For now, Miau from me, until next month.